jhap1982/giveituruguay/2017/2017-01-20 - Pinnacle Bank Arena, Lincoln, NE, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Otherside
+3. Otherside
-Snow ((Hey Oh))
+4. Snow ((Hey Oh))
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Nobody Weird Like Me
+7. Nobody Weird Like Me
-Go Robot
+8. Go Robot
-Breaking the Girl
+9. Breaking the Girl
-Sick Love
+10. Sick Love
-Californication
+11. Californication
-The Getaway
+12. The Getaway
-Suck My Kiss
+13. Suck My Kiss
-Soul to Squeeze
+14. Soul to Squeeze
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-This Is a Low part of JOSH
+16. This Is a Low part of JOSH
-Goodbye Angels
+17. Goodbye Angels
-Give It Away
+18. Give It Away

 ## Notes